A. Correctly seasoned wood.

 4. It pollutes.
 It’s not only deadly for the people who are burning the rubbish in the immediate vicinity, you’re also making a huge contribution to pollution on a larger scale.
 In poor countries, the burning of rubbish is directly linked to increased air pollution and all the associated problems this brings, such as increases in respiratory illnesses, cancers and general poor health.

-With the Russian invasion of Ukraine, which started two years ago, and the continuing issues with gas supply, firewood is still very expensive in some European regions as the need to stay warm grows.
+With the Russian invasion of Ukraine, which started well over two years ago, and the continuing issues with gas supply, firewood is still very expensive in some European regions as the need to stay warm grows.
 This is one reason why people are resorting to burning rubbish.
 It’s sometimes down to pure desperation and not lack of awareness, which casts a very sad picture.

 Tips to Burn Better: